cloudnative-pg/cloudnative-pg/docs/src/security.md

 users to configure the operator to watch specific namespaces or all namespaces, enabling more granular permission management.

-#### Why Are Cluster-Wide Permissions Needed?
+#### Why Are ClusterRole Permissions Needed?

-Currently, the operator requires cluster-wide permissions only for `nodes` objects.
-All other permissions can be namespace-scoped or cluster-wide.
+Currently, the operator requires ClusterRole permissions only to get `nodes` objects.
+All other permissions can be namespace-scoped or ClusterRole.

-The reasons for these permissions are:

-- **Nodes:** Required to switch to a different instance if the primary is on a node being cordoned or drained.
-Without this, the `PodDisruptionBudget` would prevent the primary Pod from being evicted, blocking the maintenance operation.

 Even with these permissions, if someone gains access to the `ServiceAccount`, they will only have `get`, `list`, and `watch` permissions, which are limited